-- Such can seem a waste of time; however, you must ensure that you do not hire someone that might be problematic
+- Such can seem a waste of time; however, you must ensure you do not hire someone who might be problematic.

-- Make a candidate shortlist and then verify their employment history, references, undertaking background checks
+- Make a candidate shortlist and verify their employment history references, undertaking background checks.

-- Hold Skype/Zoom or telephonic job interviews to gauge whether the candidate would be great for the position
+- Hold Skype/Zoom or telephonic job interviews to gauge whether the candidate would be great.

-- Welcome recently hired applicants by sending them a polite congratulatory message, which includes an explanation of the next steps, offering them the contact details of their line manager if they have any further questions
+- Welcome recently hired applicants by sending them a polite congratulatory message, which includes an explanation of the following steps and offers them the contact details of their line manager if they have any further questions.

-- Send the candidate their job contract as well as the responsibilities and standard operating procedures
+- Send the candidate their job contract, responsibilities, and standard operating procedures.

 - Amass, update, and manage the employee database comprising all the essential worker files and archives

-- Do admin work such as filing, and managing the staff’s documentation, and addressing the staff’s admin questions
+- Do administrative work such as filing, managing the staff’s documentation, and addressing the staff’s administrative questions.

 - Draft reports on different workers’ activities (such as performance evaluations, training, objections, etc.)

-- Organize worker projects (deadlines), reviews, and HR meetings, and take minutes, and suchlike
+- Organize worker projects (deadlines), reviews, and HR meetings, and take minutes.

-- Taking the role of a link between the business and its workers (which can include full-time, part-time, or freelance workers) to make sure of proper communication and a rapid resolving of any questions
+- Taking the role of a link between the business and its workers (which can include full-time, part-time, or freelance workers) to ensure proper communication and a rapid resolution of any questions

-- Help with additional day-to-day HR tasks, for instance, make certain the staff is motivated.
+- Help with additional day-to-day HR tasks; for instance, make sure the staff is motivated.

 Why hire a human resource virtual assistant?

-A virtual assistant with the right HR qualifications, communication skills, and some understanding of your local labor law would be able to perform the tasks listed above.
-This person can shave off hours from your busy day, improve the effectiveness of your business, and boost the morale of your workers.
-You, as with any worker, ensure that all channels are secure so that private and sensitive staff information is not leaked.
-Hiring a virtual assistant recruiter is becoming even more common globally, to help with admin and other HR tasks.
+A virtual assistant with the right HR qualifications, communication skills, and understanding of your local labor law would be able to perform the abovementioned tasks.
+This person can shave off hours from your busy day, improve your business’s effectiveness, and boost your workers’ morale.
+As with any worker, you ensure that all channels are secure so that private and sensitive staff information is not leaked.
+Hiring a virtual assistant recruiter to help with admin and other HR tasks is becoming even more common globally.

 Hire your virtual HR assistant, and start leveraging your business.
 Increase your efficiency now!